Summary of Decameron tales: Fifth tale (III, 5)

 Zima gives a palfrey to Messer Francesco Vergellesi, who in return suffers him to speak with his wife.
-She keeping silence, he answers in her stead, and the sequel is in accordance with his answer.
+She keeps silence, he answers in her stead, and the sequel is in accordance with his answer.

 This tale is originally found in Hitopadesha, a Sanskrit collection of tales.
 Boccaccio, though, may have directly taken the tale from The Seven Wise Masters, which, although oriental in origin, was widely circulating in Latin at the time the Decameron was written.
 Elissa narrates.

 Sixth tale (III, 6)

 Ricciardo Minutolo loves the wife of Filippello Fighinolfi, and knowing her to be jealous, makes her believe that his own wife is to meet Filippello at a Turkish bath house on the ensuing day; whereby she is induced to go thither, where, thinking to have been with her husband, she discovers that she has tarried with Ricciardo.

 Fiammetta tells this tale, which like the previous one, was taken from The Seven Wise Masters.